-48.11.5.6 Browsing
+50.11.5.6 Browsing

-Accessories supporting Browsing (in controller role) as part of AVRCP:
+Accessories supporting Browsing (in controller role) as part of AVRCP shall:

-- Shall not try to index or cache the entire library upon connection.
-The device may contain tens of thousands of media items, and each may be present multiple times in the hierarchy. - Shall not fetch all items when browsing a folder; only fetch items displayed to the user.
-The accessory may prefetch a few items to improve the responsiveness of the user interface. - Shall not reorder items (for example, alphabetically). - Shall not assume UIDs to be statically defined, especially in the root folder.
-The ordering and UIDs of folders and items may change at any point in future releases. - Shall send the SetBrowsedPlayer command after receiving an EVENT_UIDS_CHANGED notification. - Shall not assume the UID passed to the PlayItem command will result in the media player playing the UID.
+- Not try to index or cache the entire library upon connection.
+The device may contain tens of thousands of media items, and each may be present multiple times in the hierarchy. - Not fetch all items when browsing a folder; only fetch items displayed to the user.
+The accessory may prefetch a few items to improve the responsiveness of the user interface. - Not reorder items (for example, alphabetically). - Not assume UIDs to be statically defined, especially in the root folder.
+The ordering and UIDs of folders and items may change at any point in future releases. - Send the SetBrowsedPlayer command after receiving an EVENT_UIDS_CHANGED notification. - Not assume the UID passed to the PlayItem command will result in the media player playing the UID.